stho32/CLR-Excercise/Logical-Verification-GPT.md

 ## More Prompts

-### 1. Entity Existence
+#### 1. Check format of statement (Entity Existence)

 - What is the subject, verb and object in this sentence : `your statement` .
   All 3 things are (most of the time) needed for a valid entity.

+#### 2. Check validity of statement (Causality Existence)

+- Is this a valid statement: `your statement`

+#### 3. Check logical validity of causal connection

--
+- ?
+Something is missing?

+#### 4. Check sufficiency of causal connection

+-  Please evaluate the following statement and tell me if the cause unavoidably leads to the effect: `if ... then ...`
+#### 5. Check for missing premises

+- I have a conclusion which is `conclusion` and one of our premises is `premise`.
+Please indicate one additional premise needed to make this a valid syllogistic statement.